Huy-DNA/MPiSC/report/chapters/theoretical-aspects/index.typ

   - A dequeue returns `false` when the queue is empty: To put more precisely, for a dequeue $d$, if every successful enqueue $e'$ such that $e' =>$#sub($H'$)$d$ has been matched by $d'$ such that $d' =>$#sub($H'$)$d$, then $d$ would be unmatched and return `false`.
 Suppose the contrary, $d$ matches $e$.
 By definition, $e =>$#sub($H'$)$d$.
 This is a contradiction by our assumption.
   - A dequeue returns `true` and matches an enqueue when the queue is not empty: To put more precisely, for a dequeue $d$, if there exists a successful enqueue $e'$ such that $e' =>$#sub($H'$)$d$ and has not been matched by a dequeue $d'$ such that $d' =>$#sub($H'$)$e'$, then $d$ would be match some $e$ and return `true`.
 This follows from @slotqueue-unmatched-enqueue-theorem.
   - An enqueue that returns `true` will be matched if there are enough dequeues after that: Based on how @slotqueue-enqueue is defined, when an enqueue returns `true`, it has successfully execute `spsc_enqueue`.
 By @slotqueue-unmatched-enqueue-theorem, at some point, it would eventually be matched.
-  - An enqueue that returns `false` will never be matched: Based on how @slotqueue-enqueue is defined, when an enqueue returns `false`, the state of LTQueueV2 is not changed, except for the distributed counter.
+  - An enqueue that returns `false` will never be matched: Based on how @slotqueue-enqueue is defined, when an enqueue returns `false`, the state of Slotqueue is not changed, except for the distributed counter.
 Therefore, it could never be matched.

   In conclusion, $=>$#sub($H'$) is a way we can order method calls in $H'$ sequentially that conforms to FIFO semantics.
 Therefore, we can also order method calls in $H$ sequentially that conforms to FIFO semantics as we only append dequeues sequentially to the end of $H$ to obtain $H'$.